th2-net/remotehand/Readme.txt

 The keys and special codes can be combined in order to press a combination of keys.
 The combination is specified in "#" chars with keys delimited by "+".
 For example, to simulate input of '(' char you can use the following:
 #shift+9#

+Special keys (Shift, Ctrl, Alt) can be hold during keys sending.
+To hold key you can place it in round brackets (ex. '(#shift#)a' will cause pressing key 'a' with shift holded).

 WAITFORELEMENT